- COVID-19 Vaccines

 - QueensCare Health Centers (QHC) will contact patients when the COVID-19 vaccine is available, and we urge you to get yours.

 - Please log-in/sign-up for MyChart, to update your contact information.

 - QHC follows the Los Angeles County Department of Public Health’s COVID-19 Vaccine Distribution Guidelines.

-- QueensCare Health Centers conducts COVID-19 testing for patients, please contact us at (323) 635-1900 to schedule an appointment.
+- QueensCare Health Centers conducts COVID-19 testing for patients and community, please contact us at (323) 635-1900 to schedule an appointment.

 - QueensCare Health Centers follows the Centers for Disease Control and Prevention (CDC) Guidelines for the care and treatment of COVID-19.

 - We follow the Los Angeles County Department of Health Services’ protocols for testing for COVID-19.

 - We offer Telehealth Services (online doctor visits).

 - We are offering the following services: Adult primary care, pediatric care, Telemedicine, OB and women’s health, pharmacy, emergency dental care and urgent podiatry, Telehealth management for chronic conditions.